VHV Group: Significant shareholdings

 VHV holds a 34.02 per cent stake as a shareholder in NRV Rechtsschutz AG, located in Mannheim, which primarily offers legal expenses insurances.
 In addition the VHV is a shareholder of the E+S Reinsurance since 1995.

 Since 2000, VHV has held a 25 percent stake in Deutsche Rück Schweiz AG.

 The VHV has a sponsoring membership in the Italian ITAS insurance group.
 Both companies develop services and products especially for the Italian market.

 VHV has acquired a 75 percent share in the data specialist Eucon, based in Münster.
 The aim is to build up the business with insurance-related services.

 Products

 VHV provides various composite insurance in the areas of property, liability, casualty and technical insurance as well as motor vehicle insurance.
 Moreover, credit insurance and cyber insurance are sold.
 Further VHV is the only German insurance company, which offers a ten-year warranty insurance (R.C.
 Décennale) according to French law.
 VHV Versicherungen's main sales channels are brokers/agencies (more than 14.000) as well as specialized inhouse sales force for their clients from the construction industry.
 In contrast, Hannover Life Insurance mainly sells its products directly via the Internet.

 In 2015,2017,2018, and 2019 VHV was one of the most popular German insurance brands.

 Management

-The chairman of the VHV Group has been Uwe H. Reuter since 2003.
-The chairman of the Supervisory Board has been Peter Lütke-Bornefeld since 2014.
+The chairman of the VHV Group has been Thomas Voigt since 2022.
+The chairman of the Supervisory Board has been Uwe H. Reuter since 2023.